1amageek/ballcap.ts/README.md

 ```

 ### Codable
 A Document in Ballcap can have nested Documents and Models.
-Use Cadable to provide `type` to Ballcap
+Use Codable to provide `type` to Ballcap

 ```typescript
 @Codable(Address)